Yukon University is pleased to offer some of the most competitive tuition & fees rates in the country.

 Textbooks are available from the Campus Store throughout the academic year.
 While most training tools are provided, students in some programs may be required to purchase special tools or clothing.

-- We encourage you to make payments through our online payment portal TOUCHNET (accessed through your student account)
+- We encourage you to make payments through our online payment portal (TouchNet).
+Your username and password are the same as the online registration system and your YukonU email address.

 - Fees for credit programs and credit courses must be paid by September 30th for the Fall term and January 30th for the winter term